-During these routine site visits, we observed a large lake (i.e., Harry Potter Lake/Lake M0007) that had been monitored since 2018 was very close to draining into a nearby meandering stream within the proposed Willow development area.
+During routine hydrological site visits in 2022, the Arctic District Office fish biologist, in collaboration with UAF hydrologist Chris Arp, observed a large lake (i.e., Harry Potter Lake/Lake M0007) that had been monitored since 2018 was very close to draining into a nearby meandering stream within the proposed Willow development area.
 Surface water was noticeably flowing over a lakeshore-stream divide in early June with active headwater erosion of ice-rich permafrost soils apparent by late June.
 Nearby communities, permittees, and operators in the area were notified of the imminent lake drainage event at this time.
 In early July 2022 this point breached, draining almost the entire lake within 12 hours.
-Water level and turbidity sensors and time-lapse cameras captured this rapid lake drainage event at high resolution.
-This fortunate and detailed observation this event adds to a growing body of research on the impact of lake drainage on arctic hydrology and hazard forecasting in a region with an increasing human footprint.
+Harry Potter Lake drained directly into Judy (Kayyaaq) Creek, generating a flood peak that corresponded to a 12-foot rise in water levels.
+Ultimately, there were no reports of any downstream damage to infrastructure.